FreeRTOS/FreeRTOS-Kernel/README.md

 ### Code Formatting
 FreeRTOS files are formatted using the "uncrustify" tool.
 The configuration file used by uncrustify can be found in the [FreeRTOS/FreeRTOS repository](https://github.com/FreeRTOS/FreeRTOS/blob/master/tools/uncrustify.cfg).

+### Spelling
+*lexicon.txt* contains words that are not traditionally found in an English dictionary.
+It is used by the spellchecker to verify the various jargon, variable names, and other odd words used in the FreeRTOS code base.
+If your pull request fails to pass the spelling and you believe this is a mistake, then add the word to *lexicon.txt*.
+Note that only the FreeRTOS Kernel source files are checked for proper spelling, the portable section is ignored.